Ingrezza (valbenazine) is a prescription drug that’s used to treat certain movement disorders. Ingrezza comes as a capsule that you swallow.

 How does Ingrezza work?

-Ingrezza is prescribed to treat adults with tardive dyskinesia (TD).
-But its mechanism of action (how it works) for treating this condition isn’t known for sure.
+Ingrezza is prescribed to treat adults with tardive dyskinesia (TD) and chorea due to Huntington’s disease.
+But its mechanism of action (how it works) for treating these conditions isn’t known for sure.

 For more information about how Ingrezza works, talk with your doctor or pharmacist.

 How does Ingrezza compare with the drug Cogentin?

 Like Ingrezza, Cogentin (benztropine) was a drug that may be prescribed to treat side effects related to antipsychotic medications.
 (These are medications for certain mental health disorders.)
 Currently, Cogentin is discontinued.
 But generic benztropine is still available for prescription.

 While Ingrezza is used to treat TD and chorea due to Huntington’s disease, benztropine is used to treat extrapyramidal symptoms.
 Extrapyramidal symptoms tend to occur earlier than TD or chorea and may include symptoms such as muscle stiffness, restlessness, and tremors.
 Benztropine can also be used with other medications to treat parkinsonism.

 Benztropine isn’t used to treat TD or chorea.
 It may actually make symptoms of TD worse, while its effects on chorea are unknown.